UlyssesZh/typhm/README.md

 In this section, a detailed illustration of the process of gameplay is delivered.

-### Objects
+### Notes

-**Objects** (or notes) are the most essential part of the gameplay.
+**Notes** are the most essential part of the gameplay.

-Unlike other rhythm games, in Typhm, there is only one type of objects.
+Unlike other rhythm games, in Typhm, there is only one type of notes.
 In most other rhythm games, this type is called **click**.

-To hit an object, you should hit its corresponding key on the keyboard within the time at which it should be hit
+To hit a note, you should hit its corresponding key on the keyboard within the time at which it should be hit
-(when the judging line meets the object) plus or minus the [inaccuracy tolerance](#inaccuracy-bar).
+(when the judge line meets the note) plus or minus the [inaccuracy tolerance](#inaccuracy-bar).

 Possible keys are: